-In summer 2019, Kati and I hiked the Alta Via 1.
+In summer 2019, Kati and I hiked the Alta Via 1 in the Dolomites.
 Holding back our tears, we hiked through rain and snow for the first three days of our trek.
 We were crushed with disappointment, as we saw absolutely nothing during those initial days.

-- Distance: 17 km
+- Distance: 20 km point-to-point

-- Elevation Gain / Loss: 450 meters ascending, 450 meters descending
+- Elevation Loss: 1381 meters

 - Difficulty: Difficult

 - Min.
 Elevation: 1390 meters

 - Where to Stay in San Cassiano: Lagacio Hotel Mountain Residence (luxury aparthotel)

 - Where to Stay in La Villa: Ciasa Agreiter (budget), Hotel La Majun (luxury), or Hotel Cristallo – Wellness Mountain Living (luxury)

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati